- 🥇

 Simple example:

-If "Bitcoin hits $95,000 in January" is trading at $0.85, the market believes there's approximately an 85% chance it happens.
+If "Bitcoin hits $95,000 in January" is trading at $0.85, the market is implying roughly an 85% chance it happens.
 If you think the real probability is higher, you buy.
-If lower, you sell or buy the opposite outcome.
+If you think it is lower, you sell or buy the opposite outcome.

 When the event resolves, winning shares pay $1.00 each.
 Losing shares become worthless ($0.00).

-These live stats come from Coinrithm's Prediction Markets page, which aggregates Polymarket data for discovery and research.
+These live stats come from CoinRithm's Prediction Markets page, which aggregates Polymarket data for research and discovery.

 | Metric | Value |